NCERT Exemplar Solutions Class 10 Science Chapter 9 – Free PDF Download

-Apart from sexual reproduction, other options are a type of asexual reproduction where only single parent is involved.
-Hence exchange of genetic material takes place in sexual mode of reproduction.
+Apart from sexual reproduction, other options are a type of asexual reproduction where only a single parent is involved.
+Hence, the correct answer is sexual reproduction, where exchange of genetic material takes place.

-2. Two pink coloured flowers on crossing resulted in 1 red, 2 pink and 1 white flower progeny.
+2. Two pink-coloured flowers on the crossing resulted in 1 red, 2 pink and 1 white flower progeny.
 The nature of the cross will be

 (a) double fertilisation

-3. A cross between a tall plant (TT) and short pea plant (tt) resulted in progeny that were all tall plants because
+3. A cross between a tall plant (TT) and a short pea plant (tt) resulted in progeny that was all tall plants because

 (a) tallness is the dominant trait